Kunisada Chūji

 Kunisada Chūji (国定 忠治) was a popular figure in the Edo period.
 He was a bakuto (gamblers commonly seen as forerunners to the modern yakuza).

+Romanticized counterpart to Robin Hood

 His story is mainly responsible for the romanticised "chivalrous bandit" or "Robin Hood" image in Japan.
 An example was when a village had a famine, he helped the village out.

+Execution

 He was publicly executed in 1850 for various crimes after a large man-hunt.

+Legacy

 Chūji is depicted on a 1999 Japanese stamp.